dwhall/minisvd2nim/README.md

 1) I wanted to alter the syntax used to read from and write to registers and fields.
 2) The size reductions I discovered would require a re-write of svd2nim that was more work than starting from scratch.
-3) I wanted to use templates to emit code so that the minisvd2nim executable would not need to be re-compiled to alter the final output.
+3) I wanted to use metaprogramming to emit code so that the minisvd2nim executable would not need to be re-compiled to alter the final output.

 ## Okay, so tell us about minisvd2min

 The first reason it is called "mini" is because the codebase is small.
 The parser is under 500 lines of cleanish code.
 The renderer is under 500 lines of cleanish code.
-The templates are under 500 lines of some mind-bending shit.
+The templates and macros are under 500 lines of some mind-bending shit.

 The second reason it is called "mini" is because the resulting code, when compiled to a binary, is as small as I can make it.